AtomLinter/linter-scalac/README.md

   # Compile all Scala files in the project on lint.
   'compileAllClassesOnLint': false

-  # Determines if lints on every change or lint on save only..
+  # Determines if lints on every change or lint on save only.
   'lintsOnChange': false
 ```